SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </h2>

                                                     <p>
-                                                      <a href="https://github.com/automatedlab/automatedlab" target="_blank" rel="noreferrer noopener">AutomatedLab</a> is simply PowerShell module.
+                                                      [AutomatedLab](https://github.com/automatedlab/automatedlab) is simply PowerShell module.
 In some ways it’s a framework because it encourages a particular workflow for managing named labs consisting of VMs with prefined applications / “roles” or custom roles.
                                                     </p>

                                                     <p>